ROCm/hipfort/README.md

 ## Examples and tests

-The examples, which simultaneously serve as tests, are located in the `f2003` and `f2008` subdirectories of the repo's `test/` folder.
+The examples, which simultaneously serve as tests, are located in the `f2003`, `f2008`, `f2018`, and `openmp` subdirectories of the repo's `test/` folder.
-Both test collections implement the same tests but require that the used Fortran compiler supports at least the respective Fortran standard.
+The `f2003` and `f2008` collections largely overlap, but they are not identical: some tests exist only in one of them.
+Each requires that the Fortran compiler used supports at least the respective Fortran standard.
+The `f2018` tests exercise the experimental assumed-rank interfaces and are only registered when configuring with `-DHIPFORT_ASSUMED_RANK=ON`; the `openmp` tests require an offload-capable compiler (LLVM Flang) and a host LAPACK.
 There are further subcategories per `hip*` or `roc*` library that is tested.

 ### Building and running the tests